 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Fund's basic financial statements.
-The other supplementary information as listed in the index to the report is presented for the purposes of additional analysis and is not a required part of the basic financial statements.
+The other supplementary information as listed in the table of contents is presented for the purposes of additional analysis and is not a required part of the basic financial statements.